-Ticks have three life stages: larva, nymph and adult.
-In each stage, they suck blood from animals like mice, squirrels, birds and deer.
+Ticks have four life stages: egg, larva, nymph and adult.
+In each stage after hatching, they suck blood from animals like mice, squirrels, birds and deer.
 Then they drop off, enter a dormant period and molt to enter the next stage.

 Ticks don’t start out being infected with Lyme.
 They get it by feeding on an infected animal, often a mouse or other small rodent.
 Then, they pass it along to the next animal or person they bite.

 How long does it take the tick to transmit Lyme?

 Experts disagree about how long it takes a tick to transmit Lyme disease.
 The CDC says that in most cases, the tick must be attached more than 24 hours.

 We think that gives people a false sense of security.
 In some research studies, 5-7% of nymphs transmitted the Lyme bacteria in less than 24 hours.
 One paper reported on a case of Lyme disease transmitted after six hours of tick attachment.
 The risk may be low the first day, but it’s not zero.

 Furthermore, some studies show that only 30% of patients with Lyme disease recall a tick bite.
 If people don’t even realize that they were bitten, how could they know how long the tick was attached?

 The longer a tick stays on you, the more likely it will transmit disease.
 It’s important to find and remove any tick as soon as possible.